RackMC/rackDocs/docs/Factions/factions-basics.md

 - Learn how to invite players to your faction
 - Learn how to enemy, friend, and ally with other factions

-## First Steps
+## Getting Started

-When joining a server for the first time, you can either join an existing faction or create your own.
+When joining the server for the first time, you can either join an existing faction or create your own.

 Joining a faction involves fewer steps, as you just need to use the join command, so let's go your own way.